Womens Matches Less Appealing Than Mens At French Open, Says Mauresmo - UrduPoint

 "I want my tennis to be entertainment and I remember that I also play for people.
 Women's tennis has a lot of advantages.

 "Some may say that it's unpredictable and girls are not consistent.
-But on the other hand it may also be something that is really appealing and it may really attract more people.
+But on the other hand it may also be something that is really appealing and it may really attract more people."
+The WTA said the "depth of talent we are currently witnessing in the sport is incredible" and called for a balanced match schedule.

+- 'Room for improvement' - "Our fans want to see the excitement and thrill of women's tennis on the biggest stages and in the premium time slots.
+There is certainly room for improvement," the WTA said in a statement to AFP.

 Rafael Nadal's epic quarter-final victory over Novak Djokovic, one of the nine late matches selected, finished at 1:15am on Wednesday under the lights of Court Philippe Chatrier.